 Does police drone technology differ between day and night time operations?

 Police drones use the same technology during the day and night.
-The only difference is that at night they are equipped with infrared or thermal imaging cameras which can see in the dark.
+The only difference is that they are equipped with infrared or thermal imaging cameras which can see in the dark at night.
 This allows them to detect people or objects that are hidden from view during the day.

 Can police drones be used for covert operations?